About Hospice Services

 Medicare and Medicaid provide a special Hospice benefit.
 This benefit provides 100% coverage for visits by staff, medications related to the Hospice illness, durable medical equipment in the home, and supplies for skin care, incontinence management, dressings, etc.

-Western Maryland Health System’s Hospice Services Team is looking for volunteers.
+UPMC Western Maryland’s Hospice Services Team is looking for volunteers.
 Opportunities include patient and family support, Hospice nursing home visitation, bereavement, organizational support and “Hospice Helpers.”

 Patient and Family Support